What we are responsible for

 We have 2672km of rural cutting routes that receive treatment.

-Routes will be cut at least twice a year, sometimes three times, depending on the extent of the seasonal growth.
+Routes will be cut a minimum of once a year with any potential additional cuts being dependent on the extent of the seasonal growth.

 In addition to the programmed cutting we undertake some reactive cutting where inspections indicate that safety is being compromised.